Nodes & Agents

 Each node reports whether it is running with elevated privileges.
 On Linux/macOS this means running as root (UID 0); on Windows this means running as an elevated administrator.

-Privileged nodes display a ROOT badge in the web UI and CLI.
+Privileged nodes display a priv badge in the praxis TUI.
 Some features — particularly interception methods that modify system-level configuration (VPN, Hosts, TPROXY) — require elevated privileges.
-The web UI will disable the intercept Enable button on non-privileged nodes.
+The TUI rejects an interception enable request for a non-privileged node.

 Node List